-February 23, 1989

-came the important message that the battle came are expression is everybody's battle, and for free expression is everybody's battle, and for the author is threatened, all people are
+February 23, 1989 came the important message that the battle cane une parties in a verybody's battle, and for free expression is everybody's battle, and tor lies author is threatened, all people are

-The columnist Christopher Hitchens remindthreatened. ad all of us yesterday of the prophetic words ed all German author Heinrich Heine.
-Heine of the German author Heinrich Heine. of the commenting on book burning in Germa-wrote, commenting and the first transfer of the comment of the comme wrote, the 1800's, that "where books are ny in the new will be burned."
-We are all familburney, that followed Heine's chill-BI WILL accurate statement, and which must never be allowed to repeat.
+The columnist Christopher Hitchens remindthreatened. ed all of us yesterday of the prophetic words ed all German author Heinrich Heine.
+Heine of the commenting on book burning in Germawrole, the 1800's, that "where books are ny in the 1800's, that "where books are ny in une looks, that write books are burned, men will be burned."
+We are all familpurned, the history that followed Heine's chillar will accurate statement, and which must never be allowed to repeat.

 The United States must stand in solidarity with Mr. Rushdie and the international writing community against this immoral and lawless attack on freedom of expression.
-I invite my allagues to join in sending a letter to President Bush expressing our concerns on this matter, the text of which I would like to indude in the RECORD.
+I invite my allace use to join in sending a letter to President Bush expressing our concerns on this matter, the text of which I would like to include in the RECORD.

 Mr. Speaker, the safety of Mr. Rushdie and of the principle of freedom of expression is dearly an American interest, and indeed a world interest.
 Let us join the many members of the international community to protect these interests and preserve artistic freedom.

 Hon.
-George Bush,

-President of the United States, The White House, Washington, DC.
+GEORGE BUSH, President of the United States.
+The White House, Washington, DC.

-DEAR MR. PRESIDENT: We are writing to express our dismay over the Ayatollah Khomeini's soliciting the murder of author Salman Rushdie.
+DEAR MR. PRESIDENT: We are writing to express our dismay over the Ayatollah Khomein's soliciting the murder of author Salman Rushdie.
 We also deplore the threats against booksellers and publishers who trade in the book.